braghimsistemas/suitup-php/docs/user-guide/getting-started/index.md

 First of all you will need a web server like apache, nginx or whatever you prefer and PHP version 7.2+.

+!!! question "What is a WEB SERVER?"
-> A Web server is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.
+    A Web server is a program that uses HTTP (Hypertext Transfer Protocol) to serve the files that form Web pages to users, in response to their requests, which are forwarded by their computers' HTTP clients.
 Dedicated computers and appliances may be referred to as Web servers as well.
 Reference: [WhatIs.com](https://whatis.techtarget.com/definition/Web-server)

 ### Apache Web Server

 Install apache web server with apt:

+    #!bash
     $ sudo apt-get install apache2

 The `mod_rewrite` is required to work with friendly URL's routes.

+    #!bash
     $ sudo a2enmod rewrite

 After enable mod rewrite you shall need to restart the server.

+    #!bash
     $ sudo service apache2 restart

 It's important that you need to **allow override** on the virtual host